kuhchung/kuhchung.github.io/pages/armory/index.md

 If you don't have/can't get a Stout Horn for the chest piece, the low rank Diablos Vest is only one point worse than the high rank one.

 I've named this gun the Uragaan smasher because it obliterates the poor guy.
-60 Adrenaline Pierce 1 shots and probably some bombs will put one of them low enough to capture!
+In the Advanced quest Heroes Wanted, 60 Adrenaline Pierce 1 shots and probably some bombs will put one of them low enough to capture!

 ---